 Students also compete for the John Deere Training Award trophy and a £250 cash prize for the best article written during the course – plus a £100 prize for the runner-up – and a guest ticket to the Guild's annual Harvest Service & Lunch in London for the prize presentation.

-For details, contact Steve Mitchell of ASM PR:
+For details, contact Ben Pike of Eve Communications:

 Latest training award news: